polarsource/polar/docs/docs/maintainers/issue-funding/badge.md

 2. An additional opportunity to capture impressions from new viewers (who might scroll quickly to the end)

-!!! info "Comments on your behalf"
+!!! info "Note: Comments on your behalf"
-    If you choose to post a comment via this modal, it will be posted on your behalf, i.e
+    In case you submit a comment via the modal (optional), it will be posted on your behalf.
+This is mentioned next to the `Post` action so it's never a surprise.
+Additionally, GitHub will add the Polar logo in connection with your avatar for the comment - indicating it was done via the Polar App.

 #### Direct Link